 Global capital markets are essential to driving the shift to a more sustainable economy.
-Retail investors have a particularly critical role to play, with Personal Financial Assets ("PFA") of USD 239 trillion held by global savers.3 Yet while retail investors want to contribute to sustainable capital allocation, they are underserved.
-As at 2020, an estimated 66% of retail investors wanted to invest more sustainably,4 but only 10% were invested in products that incorporate analysis of environmental, social or governance performance ("ESG"), creating a gap in the market.5
+Retail investors have a particularly critical role to play, with Personal Financial Assets ("PFA") of USD 239 trillion held by global savers.4 Yet while retail investors want to contribute to sustainable capital allocation, they are underserved.
+An estimated 66% of retail investors want to invest more sustainably,5 but only 10% are invested in products that incorporate analysis of environmental, social or governance performance attributes today.6